rhighs/MongoDB.Embedded/README.md

 #### 1. Installation

-To install EmbeddedMongoDbServer, you can use NuGet package manager.
+To install Server, you can use NuGet package manager.
 The following command will install the package into your project:

 ```
 Install-Package MongoDB.Embedded.CrossPlatform